froger-me/wp-packages-update-server/packages.md

 ___
 ### Private API

-The Private API, only accessible via the POST method, necessitates extra authentication for all its actions - `browse`, `edit`, `add`, `delete`.
+The Private API, only accessible via the POST method, requires extra authentication for all its actions - `browse`, `edit`, `add`, `delete`.
 The first action, `browse`, is particular in the sense that, unlike the other actions, its endpoint must not include the `package-type/package-slug` part of the query string (`$url = 'https://domain.tld/wppus-package-api/';`).
 With the Private API, depending on granted privileges, developers can theoretically perform any operation on the packages stored by WP Packages Update Server - **be careful to keep the Private API Authentication Key an absolute secret!**